 o 97% had not voted in a Primary Election.

-o 47% of them was between the ages of 18 and 34
+o 47% of them were between the ages of 18 and 34

-Cycle after Cycle, SUA results prove that data analytics, strategic voter contact and efficient messaging will activate dormant voters.
+Cycle after Cycle, SUA results prove that data analytics, strategic voter contact and effective messaging activate dormant voters.

-In 2020, SUA prepares to expand to 13 Suburban and Urban Counties (Harris, Dallas, Bexar, Tarrant, Travis, Brazoria, Montgomery, Ft.
+In 2020, SUA will be expanding to 13 Suburban and Urban Counties (Harris, Dallas, Bexar, Tarrant, Travis, Brazoria, Montgomery, Ft.
 Bend, Galveston, Bell, Hays, Denton, Collin) in Texas, reaching out to 496,900 potential voters.